sandrina-p/workshop-js-testing/README.md

 - **Check solutions as a last resource.** If you take a peek at the solution before even trying, you'll be sabotaging your own learning.
 It's okay to struggle while you solve the exercise.
 It's part of the learning process. :)

-- **Time expectations:** I don't expect you to complete the entire code challenge on time.
-The goal is to introduce you to new things, **to make you think about them and ask me questions** as we go through the content.
+- **Time expectations:** I don't expect you to complete the entire exercises on time.
+The goal is to introduce you to new things, to _make you think about them and ask me questions_ as we go through the content.

 - **Learning strategy:** You won't write all the tests for each module.
 Instead, I'll point you to _the tests with the biggest learning value_.